plforacle/heatwave-lakehouse/add-heatwave-cluster/add-heatwave-cluster.md

 A HeatWave cluster comprise of a MySQL DB System node and two or more HeatWave nodes.
 The MySQL DB System node includes a plugin that is responsible for cluster management, loading data into the HeatWave cluster, query scheduling, and returning query result.

-In this lab, you will load data into the HeatWave Cluster that you will then combine with data you will load from object storage in the next step.

-You can load data from object storage into HeatWave and start anaylyzing that data.
-However, we will load tables from the MySQL database into HeatWave in this step so you can run queries that combines data from tables in MySQL and object storage.

 ![Connect](./images/heatwave-lab-setup.png "heatwave lab setup ")